mwat56/Nele/README.md

 * `/s/searchterm` can be used to search for articles containing a certain word or expression.
 All existing articles will be searched for the given `searchterm`.
 * `/w/` shows the articles of the current week.
-One can, however, specify the week one is interested in by adding a data part defining the week to see (`/w/yyyy-mm-dd`), like `/w/2019-04-13` to see the acticles from the week in April 2019 containing the 13th.
+One can, however, specify the week one is interested in by adding a data part defining the week to see (`/w/yyyy-mm-dd`), like `/w/2019-04-13` to see the articles from the week in April 2019 containing the 13th.

 ### Internal URLs